 Sculptures, paintings and other artwork can be found throughout the campus grounds and buildings.
 Or visit the student art gallery in the Fine Arts Complex during the academic year (September to May).

 - Register for a class

-Staff in the Office of Admissions and the Registrar in Signers' Hall (where the Alaska Constitution was signed in 1956) can help you sign up for a fall, spring or summer class.
-For information on applying for admission, visit the admissions office on the second floor.
-The financial aid office is located in the adjacent Eielson Building.
+Staff in the Office of Admissions and Office of the Registrar in Signers' Hall (where the Alaska Constitution was signed in 1956) can help you sign up for a fall, spring or summer class.
+For information on applying for admission, visit the Admissions Office on the second floor.
+The Financial Aid Office is located in the adjacent Eielson Building.

 - Buy a souvenir

 Visit the bookstore in Constitution Hall, where Alaska's leaders gathered in 1955 to draft the Alaska Constitution.
 The UAF Alumni Association, also located in Constitution Hall, invites all former students and graduates to stop by for a visit.